Susam of Kanem: Sayf ibn Dī Yazan

 In the late 11th century, the rulers of Kanem converted to Islam and there was a dynastic shift from the Duguwa to the Sayfawa dynasty.
 The first Sayfawa mai, Hummay, is contradictingly recorded both as the founder of a new dynasty and as the son of his (Duguwa) predecessor, Selema I. Barth (1857) speculated that the "dynastic shift" was due to differences in religion, rather than a break in the royal line.
 It was common for Islamic dynasties in medieval Africa to claim Arab origin as a source of prestige.
 The prologue of the girgam, written down only after centuries of Sayfawa rule, names the dynastic founder of the royal line Sayf ibn Dī Yazan.
 This name was apparently taken from a semi-legendary pre-Islamic 6th-century Yemeni prince who fled from Yemen when Himyar was conquered by the Kingdom of Aksum.
-Sayf ibn Dī Yazan was remembered as a hero in later medival Islamic legend.
+Sayf ibn Dī Yazan was remembered as a hero in later medieval Islamic legend.
 The Sayfawa claim of descent from Sayf ibn Dī Yazan is also found outside the girgam, having been recorded by some medieval Arab scholars, such as Ibn Sa'id al-Maghribi (13th century) and Ahmad ibn Majid (15th century).

 The full name Sayf ibn Dī Yazan appears only in the prologue of the girgam.
 In the main portion of the text, written in an annalistic style, he is recorded only as Sayf or Sef, without the suffix ibn Dī Yazan ("son of Dī Yazan").
 In other king lists of Kanem–Bornu he is also only recorded as Sayf or Sef.
 In lists of rulers of the Bilala around Lake Fitri, who claimed dynastic connections to the Sayfawa, he is recorded as Muhammad Sef Allah.
 Kanuri oral king lists and traditions record him under various names, including Sef, Sebu, and Saibu.
 Modern scholars have sometimes used alternate spellings or names with little elaboration, such as Séf (Barth, 1857), Seif (Landeroin, 1911), and Susam (Venning, 2023).